ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-pauly-masque-quic-proxy.md

 receives with.
 Servers receiving QUIC packets can employ load balancing strategies such as those described in {{?QUIC-LB=I-D.ietf-quic-load-balancers}}
 that encode routing information in the connection ID.
-When operating in forwarding mode, clients send QUIC packets destined for the Target directly to the Proxy.
+When operating in forwarded mode, clients send QUIC packets destined for the Target directly to the Proxy.
 Since these packets are generated using the Target Connection ID, load balancers would not be able to route packets to the correct Proxy if the packets were sent with the Target Connection ID.